Durham Freemasons Charity

 Overview

-Durham Freemasons Charity (registered 03 March 1980) is a well-established charitable organization with assets exceeding £8 million.
-The charity has a dual mission: relieving poor and distressed Freemasons and their dependants, while also providing substantial support to local charities and community organizations across Durham, Sunderland, and surrounding areas.
+Durham Freemasons Charity (registered 03 March 1980) is a well-established charitable organisation with assets exceeding £8 million.
+The charity has a dual mission: relieving poor and distressed Freemasons and their dependants, while also providing substantial support to local charities and community organisations across Durham, Sunderland, and surrounding areas.
 In 2024, the charity had a total income of £524,349 (with £417,219 from investments and £106,943 from donations/legacies) and charitable expenditure of £315,648.
 The charity maintains remarkably low administrative costs due to volunteer contributions from dedicated Freemasons and professional staff at the Provincial office.
-In 2016/17, 71% of income (£182,693) supported community organizations through 79 grants.
+In 2016/17, 71% of income (£182,693) supported community organisations through 79 grants.
 The charity also operates two residential housing properties in Fulwell, Sunderland and Bishop Auckland, enabling people to live independently in safe, secure environments.

 Funding Priorities